Automotive Shop Safety Rules

 Because of the exposure to different chemicals and various workplace hazards automotive techs can face, having standards in place can help reduce the risk of accidents or injury.

 OSHA regulations are constantly updated to keep pace with an ever-changing industry.
-If an automotive shop or repair business doesn’t comply with these standards, they might face fines and could even get permanently closed.
+If an automotive shop or repair business doesn’t comply with these standards, it might face fines and could even get permanently closed.

 OSHA regulations help ensure that employees are aware of any possible dangers and how chemicals in the workplace could affect them.
 Shops are required to provide employees with proper safety and protective equipment.